 What to Look for

-- The best fruits are without a doubt citrus.
-They pack a powerful punch of vitamin C, but are also rich in other essential vitamins, minerals and compounds that all combine to boost the immune system.
+- The best fruits are without a doubt are citrus.
+They pack a powerful punch of vitamin C but are also rich in other essential vitamins, minerals, and compounds that all combine to boost the immune system.
 It’s important to note that the jury is still out about whether vitamin C can fight the common cold, or lessen its duration.
 But it’s a powerful antioxidant, nonetheless.
-Citrus fruits, from oranges and grapefruit, to lemons, limes and so many others are also abundant in vitamins A and E, fiber and flavonoids which are particularly important for a healthy immune system.
+Citrus fruits, from oranges and grapefruit to lemons, limes, and so many others are also abundant in vitamins A and E, fiber and flavonoids which are particularly important for a healthy immune system.

-- Mushrooms are an especially important veggie to consider when seeking immune boosting foods.
+- Mushrooms are an especially important veggie to consider when seeking immune-boosting foods.
 First, they’re rich in vitamins C, D, B-6 and B-12, and other B-complex compounds which are particularly beneficial to the immune system.
-These fat free and low calorie vegetables also contain the immune-boosting minerals selenium, calcium, iron and potassium.
-They also contain long chain polysaccharides, which have been demonstrated to greatly improve and sustain the immune system.
+These fat-free and low-calorie vegetables also contain the immune-boosting minerals selenium, calcium, iron, and potassium.
+Mushrooms also contain long-chain polysaccharides, which have been demonstrated to greatly improve and sustain the immune system.
 Of special note are shitake mushrooms which have been shown to protect the immune system, fight and minimize colds and flu, and even assist in combating cancer tumor development!